MCmoderSD/YEPPBot/README.md

   "riot": "YOUR_RIOT_API_KEY"
 }
 ```
-If you do not wish to use a specific API or do not have the corresponding API key, you can omit that part of the configuration.
+If you don't want to use a specific API or do not have the corresponding API key, you can omit that part of the configuration.
 #### API Key Sources:
 - **Astrology API**: Currently only used for the horoscope feature.
 Obtain your key from [Prokerala](https://api.prokerala.com/).
 - **OpenWeatherMap API**: Used for the weather command.
-Obtain your key from [OpenWeatherMap](https://openweathermap.org/api).
+Obtain your key from [OpenWeatherMap](https://OpenWeatherMap.org/api).
 - **Giphy API**: Used for GIF integration.
-Obtain your key from [Giphy](https://developers.giphy.com/). <br> <br>
+Obtain your key from [Giphy](https://developers.giphy.com/). <br>
 - **Riot API**: Used for the League of Legends command.
 Obtain your key from [Riot Games](https://developer.riotgames.com/). <br> <br>

-### OpenAI API
+### OpenAI API (optional)
-You only need to configure this module if you plan to use it. <br>
-For example, if you don’t want to use the image module, you can omit the image part of the configuration. <br>
+Same as with the API keys, this is optional, but some commands require the OpenAI API to work. <br>

-To set up, create a file named `openai.json` in the `/src/main/resources/api/` folder. <br>
+To set up, you have to create a file named `openai.json` with the following structure:
-The file should have the following structure: <br>
 ```json
 {
   "apiKey": "YOUR_API_KEY",